• Skip to Content

 Students completing their engineering coursework at a school in the vicinity of Wheaton College (e.g. Illinois Tech, Northern Illinois University, or University of Illinois - Chicago) during the last two years of the five year program, by virtue of their continuing in the Wheaton College dual degree program, may remain in Wheaton College housing and may continue to participate fully in extra-curricular activities at the College, including athletics.

 See department for course plans, including additional ENGR and other courses that will satisfy requirements at the engineering school of choice.
-Students in the engineering program have modified Christ at the Core general education requirements.
+Students in the 3-2 Dual Degree Engineering Program have modified Christ at the Core general education requirements.
+(Students in the 4-year Engineering Program do not have these modifications).
 Students are only required to take one 4 hour Foreign Language course, they are not required to complete the Scientific Issues and Perspectives (SIP) theme, and they should choose 4 of the following 5 themes:

 The remaining Christ at the Core requirements are the same as for all other majors.
 Some engineering schools will require additional coursework beyond the Wheaton requirements prior to transfer.
 Some schools may also require Christ at the Core Thematic courses to be taken from specific departments.
 Students should consult with their advisor and the engineering school of interest to ensure courses taken at Wheaton will meet requirements at the engineering school.
 Up to eight hours of non-major courses at the engineering school may be transferred back to Wheaton to meet Wheaton requirements.

-In all cases a transcript from the engineering school indicating that all engineering requirements have been met must be received by the Wheaton registrar before the Wheaton Liberal Arts Engineering degree will be conferred.
+In all cases, the Wheaton Registrar must receive a final transcript from the engineering school indicating that all their engineering requirements have been met.
+This is normally indicated by the engineering school awarding the undergraduate engineering degree.
+This final transcript must be received by the Wheaton Registrar before the Wheaton degree in Liberal Arts Engineering will be conferred.
 Students who complete all Wheaton College course requirements by the end of their fourth year may participate in the commencement ceremonies of that year.

 See the Financial Information section of this catalog for course fees.